Functional Strength Training

-Also, the natural motion of compound exercises trains your body to work and coordinate itself as a unit – multiple joints and muscles learn to work in sync with a crossover to real life activities and sport.
+The natural motion of compound exercises trains your body to work and coordinate itself as a unit.
+When you improve coordination you learn to effectively synchronize multiple joints and muscles and this has a crossover to real life activities and sport.

 Remember – muscle raises your metabolism so it burns fat energy stores helping to keep you lean.

 *Not necessary for complete beginners, learn the others first

 You will use the exercise list above to create both the strength and circuit workouts.